mahoney1/docs/commercialpaper-query-tutorial.md

 ## Scenario

 Isabella, an employee of MagnetoCorp and investment trader Balaji from Digibank - should be able to see the history from the ledger.
-This required Luke (a developer@MagnetoCorp) to add query functionality in the contract, and then be able to run queries from his application (and likewise for DigiBank application users).
-The upgraded smart contract should be active on the channel so that the applications can get the history and report on it.
+This required Luke (a developer@MagnetoCorp) to add query functionality in the contract, and then develop client apps for MagnetoCorp specifically, so that Isabella can query the ledger from an application (and likewise for DigiBank application users).
+The upgraded smart contract should be active on the channel so that the applications can perform queries and report on the ledger history.

 OK, lets get started !